 The Law of Diminishing Returns tells us that there comes a point where putting more effort in does not mean getting equal ROI (return on investment) out so get out of the office on time and be happy with the good work you have done.

 If you are finding your workload is too much, ask yourself is it because you are spending too much time on each thing trying to “perfect” it?

 Ok, so I have deliberately left the scary one to last.
 If your workload is becoming impossible, repeat after me, YOU HAVE TO TALK TO YOUR BOSS!
 They’re not a mind readers and if you’re good at your job (which I am hoping you are) then your boss will give you more and more and more because all they see is you getting it done.
 Fact.
 You know the saying, “if you want something done, give it to a busy person”.

 To stop this vicious cycle, you got to speak to them openly.

-This doesn’t mean losing your shit, crying or shouting and bursting into their office.
+This doesn’t mean getting upset, crying or shouting and bursting into their office.
 Schedule in a meeting and go through what’s weighing you down but also offer your boss solutions – what work can be dropped, are their archaic processes hindering efficiency, could you do with some additional resource, what is bringing in the worst ROI?